How to Decide Between Offering DDU or DDP

 What’s the Difference Between DDU and DDP?

-Neither is cheaper across the board, the biggest difference between paying all fees upfront or paying shipping and customs fees separately.
+Neither is cheaper or more cost-effective across the board, the biggest difference between paying all fees upfront or paying shipping and customs fees separately.
+The nuances of choosing between these should consider current international trade agreements, product types, customs charges, customer needs, and your company’s business model.

 What Happens at Customs

 Have you ever had a package you’ve purchased get stuck at customs?
-It’s not something everyone has personally dealt with, and it’s good for sellers to understand what it’s like for a consumer to have to go and pick it up.
+It’s not something everyone has personally dealt with, and it’s good for sellers to understand what it’s like for a consumer to have to go and pick it up at a specified location.

-Shipments go through a few steps at each customs clearance (in the origin country and destination country) before being released.
+International shipments must pass through a few customs procedures before being released—export clearance happens at the origin country and import clearance happens at the destination country.
 If your documentation is incomplete or unclear your products will be held up at any one of these stops:

 • Origin country scans.
 Before getting on a boat or plane, a shipment leaving the US will need to pass through US customs.
 An agent will check to ensure you’re not shipping any contraband.